-Way more lightweight than your classic foundation, a skin tint is exactly what you'd expect—a low-maintenance, barely there hint of colour and coverage that evens out skin tone but lets your natural complexion shine through.
+Way more lightweight than your classic foundation, a skin tint is exactly what you'd expect: a low-maintenance, barely there hint of colour and coverage that evens out skin tone but lets your natural complexion shine through.
 If, like me, you're used to applying base products as a way of covering up breakouts or redness, then here's a word of warning: Skin tints do no such thing.
-However, there's been something thrilling about embracing skin tints as a way to show off the bits of my skin that I do like rather than thinking of makeup as a means to camouflage.
+But there's been something thrilling about embracing skin tints as a way to show off the bits of my skin that I do like rather than thinking of makeup as a means to camouflage.
 And make no mistake—the best skin tints really do leave your complexion looking great, spots and all.

-When it comes to shade range, it's worth noting that you're unlikely to find 50 shades of skin tint to choose from when you're shopping about.
+When it comes to shade range, it's worth noting that you're unlikely to find 50 shades of skin tint to choose from when you're shopping.
 In fact, I think Fenty Beauty has the biggest offering with 25 shades, which is half the number of shades as its usual foundation.
 This is mostly down to the fact that these products aren't about coverage.
 In fact, many skin tints blend away to basically nothing more than a dewy, fresh-faced finish, meaning that the available shades are a lot more versatile and suit a larger breadth of skin tones.
 That's not to say that there isn't more work that could and should be done in this arena, though, specifically when we're talking about more pigmented skin-tint options where shade range really does count.

 So with such an abundance of new launches hitting the market right now, which ones are actually worth your cash?
 Keep scrolling for the 11 best skin tints to try now.